atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 ### Examples

 In addition to the encouraging aggregate performance of this model, we can see that its is capable of generalizing beyond the specific language styles present in the Movie-Dialogs corpus by testing it on a few fabricated, grammatically incorrect sentences.
-Below are a few examples.
+Below are a few examples, but you can try out your own examples using the demo [here](/dtc.html).

 **Decoding a sentence with a missing article:**